ibraimgm/docker-postgresql-multiple-databases/README.md

 # Using multiple databases with the official PostgreSQL Docker image

+**IMPORTANT:** This is a fork of an [original repository](https://github.com/mrts/docker-postgresql-multiple-databases).
+The only change I made here is to update the PostgreSQL version to v12.

 The [official recommendation](https://hub.docker.com/_/postgres/) for creating multiple databases is as follows: